john-mckillip/Sweet-Todo-List-API/README.md

 ### Note on Patch Document for PartiallyUpdateTodo Endpoint

-Documentation for using JsonPatch in ASP.NET Core 3.1 can be founf here: https://docs.microsoft.com/en-us/aspnet/core/web-api/jsonpatch?view=aspnetcore-3.1
+Documentation for using JsonPatch in ASP.NET Core 3.1 can be found here: https://docs.microsoft.com/en-us/aspnet/core/web-api/jsonpatch?view=aspnetcore-3.1

 Example Body of a request: